Gibberlings3/Morpheus562-s-Kitpack/README.md

 - May not turn undead.
 - May not exceed Proficient (one slot) in ranged or two-handed weapons.

+## Mage

+### Archmage

+ Archmages are powerful, and usually quite old, spellcasters dedicated to the study of the arcane arts.
+Benevolent ones counsel kings and queens, while evil ones rule as tyrants and pursue lichdom.
+Those who are neither good nor evil sequester themselves in remote towers to practice their magic without interruption.

+Advantages:
+- Gains a +1 bonus to casting level.

+- 18th Level: May use the Arcane Fire ability once per day and gains an additional use every 4 levels thereafter.

+ARCANE FIRE: Archmage learns to channel arcane energy as a weapon, ensuring they are armed even when their spells run dry.
+This ability allows the Archmage to fire a pulse of magical energy that deals 1d6/class level damage to a single creature.
+Magic Resistance is bypassed by this ability.

+- 21st Level: May use the Spell Weaver ability once per day.

+SPELL WEAVER: The Archmage has developed an understanding of how magic works at its most fundamental level, and once per day may use Limited Wish as a spell like ability.

+- 23rd Level: The Archmage improves the Arcane Fire ability and it becomes Greater Arcane Fire.
+Any creature struck by the Archmage's Arcane Fire are also affected by a Dispel Magic effect.

+- 25th Level: May use the Grand Mage ability once per day.

+GRAND MAGE: Using this ability takes an entire round and allows the Archmage to rememorize any spent magic.

+Disadvantages:
+- May not dual class.

+Please note, this prestige kit requires a player meet the following prerequisites:
+- Must be the protagonist
+- Character level 18 in pure class Mage (non-specialist)
+- No kits nor multi/dual classing
+- Must have 19 or greater intelligence
+- Must have 15 or greater wisdom

 ## Sorcerers

 ### Eldritch Scion